Finally Enforced: Understanding the UN High Seas Treaty

 Shared Global Commitments

 Ocean ecosystems go beyond national borders.
-Therefore, long-term and fair cooperation among countries, international bodies, and global citizens in general is key to protect our planet.
+Therefore, long-term and fair cooperation among countries, international bodies, and global citizens in general is key to protecting our planet.

-Countries’ swift ratification of critical international treaties into domestic regulations is needed to ensure the timely and effective implementation of the High Seas Treaty.
+Countries’ swift ratification of critical international treaties into domestic regulations is needed to ensure the timely and effective implementation.
 Meanwhile, international bodies can ensure fair enforcement of international law, enable opportunities for collaboration, and establish continuous monitoring and evaluation on the treaty’s implementation.
-All in all, shared global commitments with tangible actions serve as path towards a sustainable future for all.
+All in all, shared global commitments with tangible actions serve as a path towards a sustainable future for all.

 Editor: Nazalea Kusuma & Kresentia Madina